databhishek/databhishek.github.io/_posts/2015-07-25-the-hue-of-war.md

 ---
 layout: post
-title: "The Hue Of War."
+title: "The Hue Of War"
 date: "2015-07-25"
 ---